 - Vehicle information —This may include the make, model and trim of the vehicle, as well as any special features or options.
 You may also need its vehicle identification number (or VIN), mileage and state of registration.

 Once you submit your information, the lender decides whether to approve the loan.
 This can be an automated process that takes just a few minutes.

 If approved, you’ll receive a loan offer or several offers with different terms.
-Pick one of the offers and submit any required verification documents, such as proof of income and insurance.
+After picking one of the offers, you’ll then need to submit any required verification documents, such as proof of income and insurance.

-Getting quotes from several lenders can help you find the best terms, but check to see if your vehicle meets the lender’s requirements before taking the time to fill out an application.
-The process is often very simple, but you still may need to fill out a lot of information about yourself and the vehicle.
+Getting quotes from several lenders can help you find the best terms for an auto refinance loan for you, but check to see if your vehicle meets the lender’s requirements before taking the time to fill out an application.
+And if you’re struggling to get approved for a refinance loan, consider getting a co-signer or waiting until you build your credit.